vapor/docs/4.0/docs/fluent/schema.md

 .field("star_id", .uuid, .required, .references("stars", "id"))
 ```

-The above constraint requires that all values in the "star_id" field must match one of the values in Star's "id" field.
+The above constraint requires that all values in the "star_id" field must match one of the values in Star's "id" field, and that the "stars" table already exist.

 This same constraint could be added as a top-level constraint using `foreignKey`.